kvaellning/language-scilab/README.md

 ## Changelog
   - #### 0.4.3
     - adds new language keywords
+    - fixes issues with strings statring with `'`
     - #### whereami:
       - use scope-based function detection<br>
         (*bug:* race-condition since the complete resolved scopes are only available after the anchors are loaded.
 Next step: serialize state on Atom end and keep the anchors from the last session)